Saturday, 9 April, 2011

-For some reason, I started to consider the grasshopper a challenge I needed to surpass.
-Apparently, after losing my hair, I also lost my head.
-I’m just glad that there wasn’t a market stall selling a tin of dog food, this reckless bald man would have been all over it.
+For some reason, I started to feel like I had conquered Everest by eating that grasshopper, and began to consider it merely a challenge I needed to surpass.
+I went in search of even more outlandish snacks.
+I’m just glad that there wasn’t a market stall selling a tin of dog food, my confidence would have been all over it.

 Instead, I ate a scorpion – hakuna matata.
 It’s hard to describe the taste of a scorpion – a bit like uncooked tortellini filling, I guess?
 That’s the best I can offer.
 Sorry critiquing food is not my forte, let’s just say that scorpion and chips will never have the selling power of fish and chips.

 With the novelty of chowing down on bugs wearing off, we spent our following day delving into a bit of history at Phu Phrabat Historical Park – which boasts prehistoric paintings and fantastic rock formations.

 The walk was pleasant and the views were stunning; some of these cavemen even built shelters that seemed to defy the laws of gravity – my logical conclusion is that these people from the ancient times were at work before even gravity had been invented.

 The prehistoric paintings came in the form of geometric designs, animals, and stickmen – it was all very cryptic.
 It was even more astonishing to see just how impressively clear these pictures were after all this time.
 Not enough schools offer the option to learn caveman, I reckon it would have interested me more than French did.